VictoriaZQY/EM-Merge/README.md

     One can also go to `benchmark/evaluation` and execute:

     ```bash
-    python LILAC_eval.py --shot [candidates] --example_size [demonstrations] --model [model]
+    python EM-Merge_eval.py --shot [candidates] --example_size [demonstrations] --model [model]
     ```

 The parsed results and evaluation results will be saved in the `result/` directory.

-We have provided the saved evaluation metric files of LILAC with different settings in the directory of `result/`.
+We have provided the saved evaluation metric files of EM-Merge with different settings in the directory of `result/`.